walt-er/compos/README.md

 When an actor is initialized, it's update functions are registered in those pools and run in the order they are added.
 Keep that in mind for drawing -- actors added later will be drawn on top.
 (Note that I want to add an optional override for this soon!
 For now you can use `early_draw` to make sure things are drawn in first.)

 It's important to remove actors by using `remove_actor()`, as opposed to, say, `del(actors, thingy)`, because the `remove_actor` function also unregisters all events.
-Failing to use it could mean a memory leak as more and more actors are registered and none are rmeoved.
+Failing to use it could mean a memory leak as more and more actors are registered and none are removed.

 ## Integrating compos into your project